firebase/extensions/firestore-translate-text/README.md

-# firestore-translate-text
+# Translate Text

-**VERSION**: 0.1.0

-**DESCRIPTION**: Translates strings written to a Cloud Firestore collection into multiple languages (uses Cloud Translation API).
+**Description**: Translates strings written to a Cloud Firestore collection into multiple languages (uses Cloud Translation API).

-**CONFIGURATION PARAMETERS:**

-* Deployment location: Where should the extension be deployed?
-You usually want a location close to your database.
-For help selecting a location, refer to the [location selection guide](https://firebase.google.com/docs/functions/locations#selecting_regions_for_firestore_and_storage).

-* Target languages for translations, as a comma-separated list: Into which target languages do you want to translate new strings?
-The languages are identified using ISO-639-1 codes in a comma-separated list, for example: en,es,de,fr.
-For these codes, visit the [supported languages list](https://cloud.google.com/translate/docs/languages).

-* Collection path: What is the path to the collection that contains the strings that you want to translate?

-* Input field name: What is the name of the field that contains the string that you want to translate?

-* Translations output field name: What is the name of the field where you want to store your translations?

-**CLOUD FUNCTIONS CREATED:**

-* fstranslate (providers/cloud.firestore/eventTypes/document.write)

-**DETAILS**: Use this extension to translate strings (for example, text messages) written to a Cloud Firestore collection.
+**Details**: Use this extension to translate strings (for example, text messages) written to a Cloud Firestore collection.

 This extension listens to your specified Cloud Firestore collection.
 If you add a string to a specified field in any document within that collection, this extension: